vjammi/datastructures/src/main/java/ds/patterns/slidingwindow/readme.md

 ### Type of Problems
 1. Minimum Size SubArray Sum
 2. Longest SubArray without Repeating Characters
+3. Longest Substring with At Most Two Distinct Characters
+4. Longest Repeating Character
-3. Find All Anagrams in a String
+5. Find All Anagrams in a String

 ### Sliding Window Technique - Details
 This technique shows how a nested for loop in some problems can be converted to a single for loop to reduce the time complexity.